 3. I do not yet have tenure.
 Am I eligible to serve as a Fellow?

-Tenured faculty members and faculty members on long-term teaching contracts are eligible to serve as Senior Fellows.
-Because the Associate Fellow role requires a lesser time commitment, we will consider faculty who are on the tenure track, but not yet tenured, for this role.
-However, we encourage such faculty to consult with your department chair and/or dean before submitting an application.
+Tenured faculty members and faculty members on long-term contracts are eligible to serve as Faculty Fellows.
+We encourage faculty to consult with your department chair and/or dean before submitting an application.

 4. How does my service as a Fellow count towards my service obligation?